AyyanAhmed-hub/-Assembly-Language-Ciphers/README.md

-# COAL Project Group 6 - Assembly Language Ciphers
+# COAL Project - Assembly Language Ciphers

 This repository contains the final project for the Computer Organization and Assembly Language (COAL) course by Group 6.
 The project is an interactive, menu-driven Assembly Language program that implements two distinct encryption/decryption techniques to secure text.